 If there’s something that’s unique to Moldova, that’s probably their wines since they produce a large number of those yearly.
 Although the country indeed has a lot of wineries, it is in the southern part, including Cahul, is one of the places where you can find mass productions of wines and of course, most of which you can get a sip as a tourist.

 Since the place is quite at a distance from the city, how the people live up to old traditions is no secret.
 Villages in the town of Cahul respects the culture very much, making the city a destination for the country’s cultural events.

-It gives the tourists a series of options of the things to do in Cahul during their staycation.
+It gives the tourists a series of options for the things to do in Cahul during their staycation.
 Some of the festivals that they cherish are “Nufărul Alb” or the International Folk Music Festival, “Cântecele tinereții noastre” or the Pop Music Festival, and “Bobocel” or the International Festival of Popular Dance for Children.

 As the place serves as a home for about 30,000 people, in which 70% are from Gagauz ethnic, the city of Comrat is an absolute stakeholder of the country’s promising culture- as well as being a promising destination, making your travel to Moldova a memorable one.

 With the city being supported by agriculture as its prime industry, dairy farms, canning factories, and of course, the well-loved Moldova wines are produced here.
 Also, the city itself lies in Moldova’s so-called “winemaking region,” which reflects as to why the city owns a considerable part of holding Moldova’s crown as wine’s largest producer.

 Similar to any other cities around Moldova, the town also has several museums that serve as Comrat’s attractions, including the National Gagauz History and Ethnographic Museum, Gagauz Art Gallery, Monument to Tank Men, Monument of Lenin, and the Monument to the Afghan War Soldiers.